The Sonny & Cher Comedy Hour: The Sonny Comedy Revue (1974)

-Cher
+Cher (1975–1976)

 Starting in early 1975, Cher also returned to network television with her solo variety show, entitled Cher, which also aired on CBS.
 It did well during its abbreviated run and was renewed for the 1975–76 season.
 During the second season, though, Cher herself decided to end the show to work with Sonny again.
 Although Sonny's show had most of the cast and crew from the comedy hour (except the musical director) and was expected to be the bigger hit, Cher's show easily became the greater success, both in the ratings and by fan response.
 Due to contracts, Cher was unable to perform many of her sketches and characters from the comedy hour on her show; Sonny had them on his show, instead.

 Among the many guests who appeared on the Cher show were Bette Midler, Elton John, Pat Boone, David Bowie, Ray Charles, Steve Martin, The Jackson 5, Ike & Tina Turner, Dion, Wayne Newton, Linda Ronstadt, Flip Wilson, Lily Tomlin, Frankie Valli, Tatum O'Neal, Raquel Welch, Wayne Rogers, and Labelle.